tktejas117/-BlinkIt-Grocery-Dataset/README.md

 ```

-**Objective:** Evaluate how the age or type of outlet influences sales.
+**Objective:** Evaluate how the age or type of outlet establishment influences total sales.

-### 9. Count the Number of Content Items in Each Genre
+### 9. Count Percentage of Sales by Outlet Size:

 ```sql
 SELECT Outlet_Size,